 Can I Make This Recipe in the Instant Pot or Slow Cooker?

-Yes, this recipe can be made in either the Instant pot or slow cooker.
+Yes, this recipe can be made in either the Instant Pot or a slow cooker.

 What to Eat with Pinto Beans?

-Pinto beans are a great side for any Mexican main dish.
-They also go great on top of nachos, in a burrito bowl, in a chicken burrito or on top of a Sonoran hot dog.
-We would love to hear what you eat them with so let us know!
+Pinto beans are a delicious side dish for any Mexican main dish.
+We eat them as a side dish with tacos, burritos, fajitas, enchiladas, etc. They also go great on top of nachos, in a burrito bowl, in a chicken burrito, scooped up to eat on tortilla chips, or on top of a Sonoran hot dog.
+We would love to hear what you eat them with, so let us know!

 More Easy SIDE DISHES You’re Sure to Love: